AdamWilsonLabEDU/SpatialDataScience/06_RasterTwo.md

     * overlay the valley pixels in blue
     * overlay the ridge pixels in red

-Hint: use `transparent` to plot a transparent pixel.
+Hint: use `transparent` to plot a transparent pixel and `add=T` to add a layer to an existing plot.

 <button data-toggle="collapse" class="btn btn-primary btn-sm round" data-target="#demo1">Show Solution</button>
 <div id="demo1" class="collapse">